-221 Creative Writing II: Fiction ENGL 5 This course is designed for students who have completed an introductory fiction writing class (such as ENGL 211) and who want to continue their creative writing in a lecture and workshop setting.
+ENGL 221 Creative Writing II: Fiction 5 (55/0) This course is designed for students who have completed an introductory fiction writing class (such as ENGL 211) and who want to continue their creative writing in a lecture and workshop setting.
 Students will further develop the techniques that writers use to build effective fiction and use the writer's workshop as a method for improving their own work.
 Students will also read and analyze stories and/ or novels with an eye toward improving their own craft.
 Prerequisite: ENGL 211 or instructor permission.
-HU

-ENGL 234 Science Fiction (55/0)An analysis of short stories, novels, and films from the beginnings of science fiction as a literary type through the present.
+HU ENGL 234 Science Fiction 5 (55/0) This course provides instruction in the genre of science fiction as a literary type and will provide instruction in analysis of short stories, novels, and films from within the genre of science fiction.
+The course will range from the beginnings of science fiction through the present.
 Emphasis is placed on developing a definition of science fiction that helps to identify it as a unique literary type that is comprehensive enough in its concerns to be considered a legitimate and valuable type of literature.
 HU

-ENGL 239 The Mystery Story as Literature 5
+ENGL 239 The Mystery Story as Literature

-(55/0)From Sherlock Holmes to C.S.I., mystery stories have been popular and enduring forms of entertainment-but they do much more than amuse.
-Beyond solving crimes, mysteries can offer insight into the nature of good and evil, raise questions about the human condition, and tell us some uncomfortable truths about history and culture.
-This class will use mystery stories, novels, and films that range from the classic (such as Agatha Christie and Dashiell Hammett) to the contemporary (such as Stephen King and Kate Atkinson).
-HU
+5 (55/0) From Sherlock Holmes to C.S.I., mystery stories have been popular and enduring forms of entertainment.
+In addition to exploring the world of crime, mysteries can offer insight into the nature of good and evil, raise questions about the human condition, and reveal truths about history and culture.
+This class will use mystery stories, novels, and films that range from the classic to the contemporary.HU

-ENGL 240 World Literature 5 (55/0-online) A course of world literature from the ancient world through the twentieth century.
-Prerequisite: ENGL& 101 with a grade of 2.0 or above HU
+ENGL240World Literature5(55/0-online)A course of world literature from the ancient world through the twentieth century.
+Prerequisite: ENGL& 101 with a grade of 2.0 or aboveHU

-ENGL 243 The American Novel 5 (55/0)An introduction to the major American novels of the 19th and 20th centuries.
-Novels will be chosen from the works of major writers such as Melville, Hawthorne, Crane, James, Hemingway, Fitzgerald, Salinger and Mailer.
-HU
+ENGL243 The American Novel5(55/0)An introduction to the major American novels of the 19th and 20th centuries.
+Novels will be chosen from the works of major writers such as Melville, Hawthorne, Crane, James, Hemingway, Fitzgerald, Salinger and Mailer.HU